ARMmbed/mbed-os-example-ble/BLE_BatteryLevel/readme.md

-This example creates and updates a standard Battery Level service, and a single GATT characteristic that contains the battery level.
+This example creates and updates a standard Battery Level service containing a single GATT characteristic.

 Checking for Success
 ====================